HuseyinBerkAlagoz/HuseyinBerkAlagoz/README.md

 ### Hi there 👋
 I am a 2nd year software enginnering student.
 In the future I want to be a full-stack developer so I am working towards it.
-Languages I know : Java,C+,Javascript
+-Languages I know : Java,C+,Javascript
-Hobbies: PixelArt
+-Hobbies: PixelArt
 <!--
 **HuseyinBerkAlagoz/HuseyinBerkAlagoz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.